migmaq/titan1c/docs/WHY-DENO.md

 internet access.

 ## Deno has typescript support baked in
-- for a volunteer project, with multiple contributors working sporadically, typing is critical.
+- for a volunteer project, with multiple contributors working sporadically, and probably less tests than would be ideal, typing is critical.

 ## Javascript is a very popular language with a large community
 - it is likely to be supported for a long time.